bitxenia/astrawiki-cli/README.md

 astrawiki get <name>
 ```

-Gets an article from the wiki if it exists.
+Prints out an article from the wiki, as long as it exists.

 #### List all articles